 Once you have narrowed down the place, timing, color, size and fragrance, you can begin selecting your bulbs.

-Want flowers that naturalize, returning year after year?
+- Want flowers that naturalize, returning year after year?
 Try daffodils, crocus, grape hyacinth or even species tulips.
 Avoid hybridized tulips.

-Looking for fragrance?
+- Looking for fragrance?
 Many narcissus and even some iris emit delicious perfume.

-If you live in an area that doesn’t experience a cold winter, you may need to refrigerate your bulbs for at least a couple of weeks before planting.
-This will give them the “cold period” they require in order to bloom.
-If you’re unsure what’s required in your location, ask the catalog vendor or nursery person before you buy.
+If you don’t have much of a winter, you may need to refrigerate your bulbs for at least a couple of weeks before planting.
+That’s because his will give them the “cold period” they require in order to bloom.
+But if you’re unsure what’s required in your location, ask the catalog vendor or nursery person before you buy!